Success with errors in Go: stack traces and metadata

 errors.Wraps(err, "message", attrs)

 A structured error can be converted into an slog record with GetSlogRecord().
+From the github.com/gregwebs/errors library I have separated out structured wrapping functionality as a seprate package github.com/gregwebs/errors/slogerr for those just interested in structured errors.

 Conclusion